Strilanc/Strilanc.github.io/_posts/2016-06-26-affect-by-measuring-emissions.md

   <img style="max-width:100%; max-height: 275px;" src="/assets/{{ loc }}/measure-Z.png"/>
 </a>

-Notice how anytime a state indicator has a black "is On" control, the state is straight up (i.e. $\ket 1$), whereas the only-white-control "all Off" cases are essentially identicaly to the starting state.
+Notice how anytime a state indicator has a black "is On" control, the state is straight up (i.e. $\ket 1$), whereas the only-white-control "all Off" cases are essentially identically to the starting state.
 Also notice the chance-of-On staying pretty consistent.
 This circuit's measurements really do imply that $A$ is behaving as if its state has a half-life.

 **Other axis**

-Now lets try measuring along a different axis, by rotating the qubit a bit before the computation-basis measurement.
+Now lets try measuring along a different axis, by rotating the qubit a bit before the computational-basis measurement.
 When we do that, we see very different conditional states:

 <a href="http://algorithmicassertions.com/quirk#circuit=%7B%22cols%22%3A%5B%5B%22H%22%5D%2C%5B%22Bloch%22%5D%2C%5B%22%E2%80%A2%22%2C%22X%5E%E2%85%9B%22%5D%2C%5B1%2C%22Y%5E%E2%85%93%22%5D%2C%5B1%2C%22Measure%22%5D%2C%5B1%2C%22Chance%22%5D%2C%5B%22Bloch%22%2C%22%E2%80%A2%22%5D%2C%5B%22Bloch%22%2C%22%E2%97%A6%22%5D%2C%5B%22%E2%80%A2%22%2C1%2C%22X%5E%E2%85%9B%22%5D%2C%5B1%2C1%2C%22Y%5E%E2%85%93%22%5D%2C%5B1%2C1%2C%22Measure%22%5D%2C%5B1%2C1%2C%22Chance%22%5D%2C%5B%22Bloch%22%2C%22%E2%80%A2%22%2C%22%E2%80%A2%22%5D%2C%5B%22Bloch%22%2C%22%E2%80%A2%22%2C%22%E2%97%A6%22%5D%2C%5B%22Bloch%22%2C%22%E2%97%A6%22%2C%22%E2%80%A2%22%5D%2C%5B%22Bloch%22%2C%22%E2%97%A6%22%2C%22%E2%97%A6%22%5D%2C%5B%22%E2%80%A2%22%2C1%2C1%2C%22X%5E%E2%85%9B%22%5D%2C%5B1%2C1%2C1%2C%22Y%5E%E2%85%93%22%5D%2C%5B1%2C1%2C1%2C%22Measure%22%5D%2C%5B1%2C1%2C1%2C%22Chance%22%5D%2C%5B%22Bloch%22%2C%22%E2%97%A6%22%2C%22%E2%97%A6%22%2C%22%E2%80%A2%22%5D%2C%5B%22Bloch%22%2C%22%E2%97%A6%22%2C%22%E2%97%A6%22%2C%22%E2%97%A6%22%5D%2C%5B%22%E2%80%A6%22%2C%22%E2%80%A6%22%2C%22%E2%80%A6%22%2C%22%E2%80%A6%22%2C%22%E2%80%A6%22%5D%5D%7D">